 What are UK SIPPs and SASSs?

 A Self Invested Personal Pensions (SIPP) is a type of personal pension for one or several members.
 A SIPP allows the member(s) to control their investment by buying assets such as stocks and shares.
-Contributions to a SIPP will – up to certain limits – receive tax relief.
+Contributions to a SIPP will – up to certain limits – receive pension tax relief.

 A Small Self-Administered Scheme (SASS) is designed for the directors of a business and are generally not available to other employees and membership is limited.
 A SASS can result in serious tax liabilities if not properly administered.